technomancy/emacs-starter-kit/README.markdown

 * starter-kit-js
 * starter-kit-ruby
 * starter-kit-perl
-* starter-kit-lisp (including Emacs Lisp, Clojure, Scheme, and Common Lisp)
+* starter-kit-lisp (enhances Emacs Lisp, Clojure, Scheme, and Common Lisp)

+These modules are installed separately from the base Starter Kit package.

 It's recommended to create a list of packages in init.el which will be installed if they are found to not be present: